league55/sipplauncher/docs/index.md

 ----

+- Dynamically creates networking interfaces where SIPp instances will be binded.
-- Automatically generate pcap files for each test.
+- Each test execution will generate a pcap file if desired.
 - Ability to provision and/or clean-up the device under test using BASH scripts.

-- sipplauncher uses HP SIPp.
+---

 - sipplauncher accepts a path to a folder.
 If the folder contains at least one SIPp scenario file, will try to run such scenario only.
 If folder does not contain scenario files, all subfolders containing scenario files will be